Hoe flanel wordt gemaakt

 – degree of twist

-More twist creates strength, less twist creates softness.
-Flannel sits right in that tension zone.
-Too loose and it pills, too tight and it loses its absorbent, matte finish.
+More twist gives strength, less twist gives softness.
+Flannel is precisely in that tension field.
+Too loose and it pills, too tight and it loses its absorbent, matte character.

 https://solidstate.clothing/cdn/shop/articles/Copy_of_10858228725_0fba4d76ee_o.jpg?v=1666302499&width=4752